renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 37: //
 38: //------------------------------------------------------------------------------
 39:
-40: #include <unittest/ITestReporter.h>
-41: #include <unittest/TestResult.h>
-42:
-43: /// @file
-44: /// Deferred test reporter
-45: ///
-46: /// Saves failures during the test run, so they can be sown in the overview after the complete test run
-47:
-48: namespace unittest
-49: {
-50:
-51: /// <summary>
-52: /// Test result entry
-53: /// </summary>
-54: class ResultEntry
-55: {
-56: private:
-57:     friend class ResultList;
-58:     /// @brief Test result
-59:     TestResult m_result;
-60:     /// @brief Pointer to next entry in list
-61:     ResultEntry* m_next;
-62:
-63: public:
-64:     explicit ResultEntry(const TestResult& result);
-65:     /// <summary>
-66:     /// Return test result
-67:     /// </summary>
-68:     /// <returns>Test result</returns>
-69:     TestResult& GetResult() { return m_result; }
-70:     /// <summary>
-71:     /// Return next entry pointer
-72:     /// </summary>
-73:     /// <returns>Next entry pointer</returns>
-74:     ResultEntry* GetNext() { return m_next; }
-75: };
-76:
-77: /// <summary>
-78: /// Test result entry list
-79: /// </summary>
-80: class ResultList
-81: {
-82: private:
-83:     /// @brief Start of list
-84:     ResultEntry* m_head;
-85:     /// @brief End of list
-86:     ResultEntry* m_tail;
-87:
-88: public:
-89:     ResultList();
-90:     ~ResultList();
-91:
-92:     void Add(const TestResult& result);
-93:     /// <summary>
-94:     /// Return start of list pointer
-95:     /// </summary>
-96:     /// <returns>Start of list pointer</returns>
-97:     ResultEntry* GetHead() const { return m_head; }
-98:     /// <summary>
-99:     /// Return end of list pointer
-100:     /// </summary>
-101:     /// <returns>End of list pointer</returns>
-102:     ResultEntry* GetTail() const { return m_tail; }
-103: };
-104:
-105: /// <summary>
-106: /// Deferred test reporter
-107: ///
-108: /// Implements abstract ITestReporter interface
-109: /// </summary>
-110: class DeferredTestReporter : public ITestReporter
-111: {
-112: private:
-113:     /// @brief Test result list for current test run
-114:     ResultList m_results;
-115:
-116: public:
-117:     void ReportTestRunStart(int numberOfTestSuites, int numberOfTestFixtures, int numberOfTests) override;
-118:     void ReportTestRunFinish(int numberOfTestSuites, int numberOfTestFixtures, int numberOfTests) override;
-119:     void ReportTestRunSummary(const TestResults& results) override;
-120:     void ReportTestRunOverview(const TestResults& results) override;
-121:     void ReportTestSuiteStart(const baremetal::string& suiteName, int numberOfTestFixtures) override;
-122:     void ReportTestSuiteFinish(const baremetal::string& suiteName, int numberOfTestFixtures) override;
-123:     void ReportTestFixtureStart(const baremetal::string& fixtureName, int numberOfTests) override;
-124:     void ReportTestFixtureFinish(const baremetal::string& fixtureName, int numberOfTests) override;
-125:     void ReportTestStart(const TestDetails& details) override;
-126:     void ReportTestFinish(const TestDetails& details, bool success) override;
-127:     void ReportTestFailure(const TestDetails& details, const baremetal::string& failure) override;
-128:
-129:     ResultList& Results();
-130: };
-131:
-132: } // namespace unittest
+40: #pragma once
+41:
+42: #include <unittest/ITestReporter.h>
+43: #include <unittest/TestResult.h>
+44:
+45: /// @file
+46: /// Deferred test reporter
+47: ///
+48: /// Saves failures during the test run, so they can be sown in the overview after the complete test run
+49:
+50: namespace unittest
+51: {
+52:
+53: /// <summary>
+54: /// Test result entry
+55: /// </summary>
+56: class ResultEntry
+57: {
+58: private:
+59:     friend class ResultList;
+60:     /// @brief Test result
+61:     TestResult m_result;
+62:     /// @brief Pointer to next entry in list
+63:     ResultEntry* m_next;
+64:
+65: public:
+66:     explicit ResultEntry(const TestResult& result);
+67:     /// <summary>
+68:     /// Return test result
+69:     /// </summary>
+70:     /// <returns>Test result</returns>
+71:     TestResult& GetResult() { return m_result; }
+72:     /// <summary>
+73:     /// Return next entry pointer
+74:     /// </summary>
+75:     /// <returns>Next entry pointer</returns>
+76:     ResultEntry* GetNext() { return m_next; }
+77: };
+78:
+79: /// <summary>
+80: /// Test result entry list
+81: /// </summary>
+82: class ResultList
+83: {
+84: private:
+85:     /// @brief Start of list
+86:     ResultEntry* m_head;
+87:     /// @brief End of list
+88:     ResultEntry* m_tail;
+89:
+90: public:
+91:     ResultList();
+92:     ~ResultList();
+93:
+94:     void Add(const TestResult& result);
+95:     /// <summary>
+96:     /// Return start of list pointer
+97:     /// </summary>
+98:     /// <returns>Start of list pointer</returns>
+99:     ResultEntry* GetHead() const { return m_head; }
+100:     /// <summary>
+101:     /// Return end of list pointer
+102:     /// </summary>
+103:     /// <returns>End of list pointer</returns>
+104:     ResultEntry* GetTail() const { return m_tail; }
+105: };
+106:
+107: /// <summary>
+108: /// Deferred test reporter
+109: ///
+110: /// Implements abstract ITestReporter interface
+111: /// </summary>
+112: class DeferredTestReporter : public ITestReporter
+113: {
+114: private:
+115:     /// @brief Test result list for current test run
+116:     ResultList m_results;
+117:
+118: public:
+119:     void ReportTestRunStart(int numberOfTestSuites, int numberOfTestFixtures, int numberOfTests) override;
+120:     void ReportTestRunFinish(int numberOfTestSuites, int numberOfTestFixtures, int numberOfTests) override;
+121:     void ReportTestRunSummary(const TestResults& results) override;
+122:     void ReportTestRunOverview(const TestResults& results) override;
+123:     void ReportTestSuiteStart(const baremetal::string& suiteName, int numberOfTestFixtures) override;
+124:     void ReportTestSuiteFinish(const baremetal::string& suiteName, int numberOfTestFixtures) override;
+125:     void ReportTestFixtureStart(const baremetal::string& fixtureName, int numberOfTests) override;
+126:     void ReportTestFixtureFinish(const baremetal::string& fixtureName, int numberOfTests) override;
+127:     void ReportTestStart(const TestDetails& details) override;
+128:     void ReportTestFinish(const TestDetails& details, bool success) override;
+129:     void ReportTestFailure(const TestDetails& details, const baremetal::string& failure) override;
+130:
+131:     ResultList& Results();
+132: };
+133:
+134: } // namespace unittest
 ```

-- Line 54-75: We declare the struct `ResultEntry`, which holds a `TestResult`, which we'll declare later, and a pointer to the next `ResultEntry`.
+- Line 56-77: We declare the struct `ResultEntry`, which holds a `TestResult`, which we'll declare later, and a pointer to the next `ResultEntry`.
 The results entries form a linked list, and are used to gather results for each test
-  - Line 59: The member variable `m_result` holds the test result
+  - Line 61: The member variable `m_result` holds the test result
-  - Line 61: The member variable `m_next` holds the pointer to the next `ResultEntry` in the list
+  - Line 63: The member variable `m_next` holds the pointer to the next `ResultEntry` in the list
-  - Line 64: We declare the constructor
+  - Line 66: We declare the constructor
-  - Line 69: We declare and define the method `GetResult()` which returns the test result
+  - Line 71: We declare and define the method `GetResult()` which returns the test result
-  - Line 74: We declare and define the method `GetNext()` which returns the pointer to the next `ResultEntry` in the list
+  - Line 76: We declare and define the method `GetNext()` which returns the pointer to the next `ResultEntry` in the list
-- Line 77-103: We declare the class `ResultList` which holds a pointer to the first and last `ResultEntry`
+- Line 79-105: We declare the class `ResultList` which holds a pointer to the first and last `ResultEntry`
-  - Line 84-86: The member variables `m_head` and `m_tail` hold a pointer to the beginning and the end of the list, respectively
+  - Line 86-88: The member variables `m_head` and `m_tail` hold a pointer to the beginning and the end of the list, respectively
-  - Line 89: We declare the constructor
+  - Line 91: We declare the constructor
-  - Line 90: We declare the destructor, which will clean up the list of `ResultEntry` instances
+  - Line 92: We declare the destructor, which will clean up the list of `ResultEntry` instances
-  - Line 92: We declare and define the method `Add()` which adds a test result to the list (embedded in a `ResultEntry` instance)
+  - Line 94: We declare and define the method `Add()` which adds a test result to the list (embedded in a `ResultEntry` instance)
-  - Line 97: We declare and define the method `GetHead()` which returns a const pointer to the first `ResultEntry` in the list
+  - Line 99: We declare and define the method `GetHead()` which returns a const pointer to the first `ResultEntry` in the list
-  - Line 102: We declare and define the method `GetTail()` which returns a const pointer to the last `ResultEntry` in the list
+  - Line 104: We declare and define the method `GetTail()` which returns a const pointer to the last `ResultEntry` in the list
-- Line 110-130: We declare the class `DeferredTestReporter`, which implements the abstract interface `ITestReporter`
+- Line 112-132: We declare the class `DeferredTestReporter`, which implements the abstract interface `ITestReporter`
-  - Line 114: The class variable `m_results` holds the list of test results saved during the test run
+  - Line 116: The class variable `m_results` holds the list of test results saved during the test run
-  - Line 117-127: We implement the `ITestReporter` interface
+  - Line 119-129: We implement the `ITestReporter` interface
-  - Line 129: We declare the method `Results()` which returns the `ResultList`
+  - Line 131: We declare the method `Results()` which returns the `ResultList`

-### DeferredTestReporter.cpp {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_COLLECTING_TEST_INFORMATION__STEP_8_DEFERREDTESTREPORTCPP}
+### DeferredTestReporter.cpp {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_COLLECTING_TEST_INFORMATION__STEP_8_DEFERREDTESTREPORTERCPP}

 Let's implement the `DeferredTestReporter` class.